czue/pegasus-docs/upgrading.md

 1. Checkout the main branch (`git checkout main`)
 2. Merge the code (`git merge pegasus`)

+Alternatively you may wish to do this in a new branch and then submit a pull request to the main branch from there:

+1. Create a new branch off of the main branch (`git checkout main; git checkout -b upgrade-pegasus`)
+2. Merge the code (`git merge pegasus`)

 In the merging step you should look at the modifications being made, and you may have to manually resolve conflicts that come up.
+You may also need to run `./manage.py makemigrations` to create any database migrations that were not included with Pegasus.

 ## Using patches (if you can't use branches)